flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 Each tile can be **flipped horizontally and/or vertically** and have a **priority** set.

-On the showed example you'll notice that the selected area for display is not a square... *It doesn't have to!*.
+On the showed example you'll notice that the selected area for display is not a square... *It doesn't have to be!*.
 The VDP allows to set up horizontal scrolling values for the whole frame, each individual scan-line or every eight pixels.
 This means that developers can shape the selected area like a rhomboid and alter its angles as the player moves to simulate **perspective effects**.
 Tricks like this one don't corrupt the plane, the VDP fetches each (selected) horizontal line and builds a regular frame from it.
 {{% /inner_markdown %}}

 {{< /tab >}}